 About the Counselor:

-My specialty includes issues related to depression, anxiety, trauma, grief and loss, adjustment disorders, postpartum, parenting, relationship problems, self-esteem, and acculturation.
+My specialty includes issues related to depression, anxiety, trauma, grief and loss, addictions, adjustment disorders, attachment and relationship problems, self-esteem, and spirituality.
 My approach is warm, non-judgmental, supportive and focus so you can get where you want in life.

 As we move through life, we all have times when things don’t seem to be working.
 Maybe you feel overwhelmed by pain–from recent events or events long ago.
 You might feel lost.
 Through a personalized and collaborative process, I can help you heal and propel your life and relationships to a better place.